top of page

 MN8 believes it is important to be a valuable member of the community that extends beyond the financial assets.
 As the project moves forward, the team will work closely to identify opportunities to become involved in, such as with education and community-based organizations.

-The project will be sited on privately-owned land in the Old Fields Solar region generating approximately 1 MW of energy per 5 to 7 acres or solar.
+Old Fields Solar is expected to utilize roughly 1,000 acres of privately-owned, leased property from landowners that reside in the Old Fields Area and/or Hardy County.
 Those acres will be fenced in with wildlife-friendly fencing and will incorporate a vegetative buffer to minimize the visual impact to neighboring properties.

-The site selected for the Old Fields Solar Project is in close proximity to a transmission line, which will transport power to the nearest source of demand.
+The site selected for the Old Fields Solar Project is in close proximity to a Potomac Edison 138 kV transmission line, which will transport power to the nearest source of demand.
 The site is also relatively flat with good solar production, allowing for solar to be an advantageous source of power to incorporate into the local transmission grid.

-Old Fields Solar anticipates submitting an application with the Public Service Commission (PSC) of West Virginia in late 2025.
-The permitting process takes approximately one-year to complete, so we anticipate receiving a decision by the PSC late 2026.
-Pending final site plans, construction may begin in 2028 with commercial operations to begin in 2030.
+Old Fields Solar anticipates submitting an application with the Public Service Commission (PSC) of West Virginia in mid 2026.
+The permitting process takes approximately one-year to complete, so we anticipate receiving a decision by the PSC mid 2027.
+Pending final site plans, construction may begin in mid 2028 with commercial operations to begin in late 2029 or 2030.

 Safety is paramount.
 MN8 recognizes construction projects add traffic to roads and highways.
 The project will follow all state, local and federal laws and regulations related to transportation.
-Additionally, the team will meet with local officials, such as the county sheriff’s office and the board of education, to understand traffic patterns, as well as bus routes and schedules.
+Additionally, the team will meet with local officials, such as the county sheriff’s office and the board of education, to understand traffic patterns, as well as bus routes and schedules, in order to approach construction in a fashion that mitigates impacts.

 MN8 is committed to environmental and wildlife protection in the project area.